ice09/blockchainers-tech-sources/content/posts/pay-robots-with-crypto-money.md

 * You can now transfer SPOA to any Ethereum address.
   * The receiver however first has to connect to Sokol to see the amount.

+There is a more detailed description of the process [on the POA site](https://www.poa.network/for-developers/getting-tokens-for-tests/sokol-testnet-faucet).

 As you see, transferring money between parties is incredibly easy and fast.
 Pay with xDai, receive xDai and if necessary, convert it to DAI (via the DAI-xDai-Bridge) and even back to USD/EUR eg. via CEX like Kraken.

 # Human to Machine Payments with Digital Dollars